 2) Make sure the tutor and the student have the same books and materials (taking into account that there are often different editions of the same book).
 You can’t have an effective tutoring session unless the student and the tutor are looking at the exact same material.
 This shouldn’t be a problem if you coordinate in advance and the tutor makes sure to use screen sharing and/or webcam features to provide the visual component necessary.

 3) Create a lesson plan and timeline for tutoring.
 How often are you going to meet before the test?
 What type of homework will be assigned, and how much?
 What are your score goals?

 4) Connect with your tutor via Skype the same way that you would over the phone.
 The tutor will sometimes use the chat bar to type written messages.
 What’s nice about this is that it provides a written record of each session.
 Other times, the tutor might “share the screen” so that he/she can draw figures, shapes and equations using a digital tablet or mouse.
-If you like, then you could even use “screen capture” software to record your computer’s screen so that you have a full video record of the lesson.
+If you like, then you could even use screen capture software to record your computer’s screen so that you have a full video record of the lesson.
 This is very helpful if you'd like to go back and re-watch the video to review certain topics.
 We also encourage our students to take screenshots of the visuals that we provide, for example, when working through a long math question, and we send them a PDF of the lesson notes afterward.